cjprybol/uCSV.jl/docs/src/man/dataframes.md

 # Reading into DataFrames

-uCSV implements a convenience constructor for DataFrames that takes the output of `uCSV.read` (a `Tuple{Vector::Any, Vector{String}}`) and converts it to a `DataFrame`.
+uCSV implements a convenience constructor for `DataFrame`s that takes the output of `uCSV.read` (a `Tuple{Vector::Any, Vector{String}}`) and converts it to a `DataFrame`.

 !!! note

-    When NamedTuples becomes available in a release version of Julia, uCSV read will return the data as a NamedTuple object and this function will be deprecated (since DataFrames will implement its own constructor for NamedTuples)
+    When NamedTuples becomes available in a future release of Julia, uCSV read will return the data as a `NamedTuple` and this function will be deprecated (since `DataFrame`s will implement its own constructor for NamedTuples)

 ```jldoctest